bryanmcnett/aabo/README.md

 ![Evolution of a 5-Sided AABB](images/5_sided_aabb.png)

 In 3D the above needs 7 planes, and is equivalent to a 3D AABB.
-In all tests I made, this *7-Sided AABB* outperforms the 6-Sided AABB, because it almost always stops after comparing 4 planes, instead of 6.
+In all tests I made, this *7-Sided AABB* outperforms the 6-Sided AABB, because the "extra" "diagonal" 4th plane almost always prevents maxXYZ from being read.

 If you construct the AABH from the object's vertices instead, you can trivially reject more objects than an AABB can: